 In Stage 1 and Stage 2

 So in initial stages (stage 1 and 2), lung cancer affects Lungs only.
-But in stage 3 and stage 4, increases it affects other organs and lymph nodes also.
-So symptoms are also depending on Stage of Lung cancer.
+But in stage 3 and stage 4, it affects other organs and lymph nodes also.
+So symptoms also depend on the Stage of Lung cancer.

 The most common symptom is a cough.
 In the initial stages, a cough is dry and not associated with chest pain.
 This is often neglected as smoker’s cough.
 So it is very difficult to find lung cancer patients in stage 1.